Intrinsic value can be calculated using many different methods.

 Intrinsic value is often calculated using a discounted cash flow (DCF) model.

-We discuss how to use a DCF model in more detail here.
+We discuss how to use a DCF model in more detail here, and you can download our free stock valuation excel template here.

 But today we are focusing on a different method for calculating a stock’s intrinsic value.